nucleos/nucleos-doctrine-extensions/README.md

 If you don't need the symfony framework, you need to register the `Core23\Doctrine\EventListener\ORM\UniqueActiveListener`.

+### Table prefix

+If you a prefix for all of you application tables and sequences, you could use the  `TablePrefixEventListener`.
+If the table name does already start with the defined prefix, it will be ignored.

+If you don't need the symfony framework, you need to register the `Core23\Doctrine\EventListener\ORM\TablePrefixEventListener`.

 ## Symfony usage

 If you want to use this library inside symfony, you can use a bridge.